 AP and AR backlogs rarely announce themselves dramatically.
-They build quietly: a few invoices that didn't get processed on time, a handful of overdue collections nobody followed up on, a vendor payment that got held up in an approval queue.
+They build quietly: a few invoices that didn't get processed on time, a handful of overdue collections nobody followed up on, a vendor payment held up in an approval queue.
 Individually, none of it feels critical.
-Together, it adds up to a cash flow problem that can move faster than most finance leaders expect.
+Together, it adds up to a cash flow problem that moves faster than most finance leaders expect.

 For growing companies, the compounding nature of AP/AR backlogs is what makes them genuinely dangerous.
-The bigger the transaction volume, the faster a backlog grows if nobody is actively managing it.
-And the longer it sits, the harder it is to unwind.
+The bigger the transaction volume, the faster a backlog grows if nobody is actively managing it – and the longer it sits, the more it costs to clear.

-On the AR side, the math is direct: every dollar sitting in an aging receivable is a dollar not in your bank account.
-Industry benchmarks show that companies without dedicated AR collections follow-up see DSO (Days Sales Outstanding) drift 15–25 days longer than those with active collections management.
+On the AR side, the math is direct: every dollar in an aging receivable is a dollar not in your bank account.
+Industry benchmarks show companies without dedicated AR collections follow-up see DSO drift 15–25 days longer than those with active management.
 When receivables aren't collected consistently, that DSO climb translates directly into working capital shortfalls.

 On the AP side, the costs are different but equally real.
-Unprocessed invoices lead to late payment penalties, typically 1.5–2% monthly on outstanding balances, and damaged vendor relationships.
+Unprocessed invoices lead to late payment penalties – typically 1.5–2% monthly on outstanding balances – and damaged vendor relationships.
 Without a clean view of outstanding payables, cash flow forecasting becomes unreliable.
-Duplicate payments and undetected errors, which average $50–$100 per incident in manual AP environments, accumulate in ways that are expensive to unwind.
+Duplicate payments and undetected errors average $50–$100 per incident in manual AP environments and accumulate in ways that are expensive to unwind.

 The root cause is almost always the same: AP and AR work is being handled by someone whose primary job is something else.
-Transaction work needs dedicated ownership.
-It's high-volume, time-sensitive, and requires consistent follow-through – qualities that are hard to maintain when the person doing it is context-switching between that work and more complex accounting responsibilities.
+This work needs dedicated ownership.
+It's high-volume, time-sensitive, and requires consistent follow-through – qualities that erode when the person doing it is constantly switching to more complex accounting responsibilities.

 What Dedicated Ownership Changes

-When a dedicated AP/AR Specialist takes over, the change is fast and visible.
+When a dedicated AP/AR Specialist takes over, the change is fast.
 Invoices get processed the day they arrive.
 Vendor payments go out on schedule.
-Collections follow-up happens according to a defined aging schedule – not when someone has time.
+Collections follow-up happens according to a defined aging schedule rather than when someone has time.
 The aging report starts to shorten.
-DSO begins to move in the right direction.

-Finance leaders who place AP/AR Specialists through MAVI consistently describe the transactional layer getting current within the first two to three weeks.
-MAVI AP/AR Specialists come pre-vetted for high-volume transaction environments with 3–5+ years of experience, fluent in QuickBooks, NetSuite, Bill.com, Stripe, and Ramp.
+Finance leaders who place AP/AR Specialists through MAVI consistently describe the transactional backlog clearing within the first two to three weeks.
+MAVI AP/AR Specialists come pre-vetted for high-volume transaction environments with three to five-plus years of experience, fluent in QuickBooks, NetSuite, Bill.com, Stripe, and Ramp.

 How to Fix a Backlog Fast

-The fastest path to clearing an AP/AR backlog is dedicated headcount – someone who comes in, gets oriented on the systems, and starts working through the backlog systematically while simultaneously keeping current work current.
-Speed of hire matters here: a six-week recruiting process for a role that needs to start fixing a cash flow problem today is not the right answer.
+The fastest path is dedicated headcount – someone who gets oriented on the systems and starts working through the backlog while keeping current work current.
+A six-week recruiting process for a role that needs to start fixing a cash flow problem today isn't practical.

-Through MAVI, pre-vetted AP/AR Specialists can be placed in as fast as five days, at 50–70% less than a US-market equivalent, with no upfront fees, no minimum commitment, and a 14-day risk-free trial.
-Book a call to meet your next AP/AR Specialist!
+Through MAVI, pre-vetted AP/AR Specialists can be placed in as few as five days, at 50–70% less than a US-market equivalent, with no upfront fees and no minimum commitment, and a 14-day risk-free trial.
+Book a call to explore AP/AR Specialist profiles in our network.

 Frequently Asked Questions